jodastephen/railmodel/CR2-SWLondon.md

 -----------------------------------
 * SUR-WAT (SUR-CLJ-VXH-WAT) changing to Northern (West End) at WAT changing to District at CHX in 35-41m at 6tph
 * CR2 changing to District at VIC in 37-39m at 4tph (+0m)
+* SUR-WAT (SUR-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 36-41m at 6tph (+1m)
 * SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to Northern (West End) at WAT changing to District at CHX in 37-43m at 4tph (+2m)
+* SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to Victoria at VXH changing to District at VIC in 38-43m at 4tph (+3m)
 * SUR-WAT (SUR-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 39-43m at 6tph (+3m)
 * SUR-WAT (SUR-WIM-EAD-CLJ-VXH-WAT) changing to BAL-VIC at CLJ changing to District at VIC in 41-45m at 4tph (+5m)